 Common examples of highly prescriptive design standards include:

 - Prohibiting or limiting the use of exterior materials such as vinyl siding and metal;

 - Requiring specific and often expensive materials for siding and fences; and

 - Dictating the amount of relief and surface area dedicated to windows and the number of architectural details on the roof.

-, NAHB found that 47% of builders has encountered such standards; in communities where design requirements exist, 85% of respondents stated that they increased construction prices.
+In a 2019 survey, NAHB found that 47% of builders has encountered such standards; in communities where design requirements exist, 85% of respondents stated that they increased construction prices.
 Not only is this additional price passed on to home buyers and renters, but home buyers and communities also suffer from reduced production and choice.

 The primer details the legal implications of these standards and efforts by local home builders associations (HBAs) and home builders to fight back.
 In several states, including Arkansas, Texas, North Carolina, Georgia and Oklahoma, these groups have successfully challenged these standards to limit or prohibit their adoption.
 Better tools exist for design that can influence residential design without limiting choice, affecting housing affordability or being exclusionary.